 However, this isn’t easy for everyone.

 “True, it’s also quite tricky.
-Even now, mental health is still often viewed as a taboo subject, despite the fact that it affects literally everybody.
-We all have to look after our own mental health, as well as our physical health.
+Even now, mental well-being is still often viewed as a taboo subject, despite the fact that it affects literally everybody.
+We all have to look after our own mental well-being, as well as our physical health.

 We all go through difficult situations, periods and emotions.
 It’s all a part of life.